juxor/afaq/markdown/secI3.md

 industry is as old as anarchism itself.
-Thus we find Proudhon arguing in 1840 that the aim was a society of _"possessors without masters"_ (rather than wage-labourers and tenants _"controlled by proprietors"_) with _"leaders, instructors, superintendents"_ and so forth being _"chosen from the labourers by the labourers themselves."_ [**What is Property?**, p.
-167 and p.
-137]
+Thus we find Proudhon arguing in 1840 that the aim was a society of _"possessors without masters"_ (rather than wage-labourers and tenants _"controlled by proprietors"_) with _"leaders, instructors, superintendents"_ and so forth being _"chosen from the workers by the workers themselves."_ _"__Workers’ Associations are the locus of a new principle and model of production ,"_ Proudhon argued 18 years later._"__There is mutuality,"_ he went in, _"__when in an industry, all the workers, instead of working for an owner who pays them and keeps their product, work for one another and thereby contribute to a common product from which they share the profit . . . extend the principle of mutuality that unites the workers of each group to all the Workers’ Associations as a unit, and you will have created a form of civilisation that, from all points of view -- political, economic, aesthetic -- differs completely from previous civilisations."_ In summary:

-_"Mutuality, reciprocity exists,"_ Proudhon argued, _"when all the workers in an industry, instead of working for an **entrepreneur** who pays them and keeps their products, work for one another and thus collaborate in the making of a common product whose profits they share amongst themselves.
-Extend the principle of reciprocity as uniting the work of every group, to the Workers' Societies as units, and you have created a form of civilisation which from all points of view -- political, economic and aesthetic -- is radically different from all earlier civilisations."_ In summary: _"All associated and all free"_.
+_"All associated and all free."_ [**Property is Theft!**, p.
+122, p.
+119, p.
-[quoted by Martin Buber, **Paths in Utopia**, pp. 29-30 and p.
-30]
+616 and p.
+12]

 Nor was this idea invented by Proudhon and other anarchists.
 Rather, it was first raised by workers themselves and subsequently taken up by the likes of